-The Kirk Gallery & Café is at Tankerness eastwards on Orkney’s Mainland, only a few minutes from Kirkwall.
-The church (or Kirk as we Scots call it) is beautifully restored with its stunning showroom of Sheila’s designs and a superb cafe/informal restaurant where local produce reigns supreme.
+The Kirk Gallery & Café is at Tankerness, eastwards on Orkney’s Mainland, only a few minutes from Kirkwall.
+The church (or Kirk as we Scots call it) is beautifully restored with a stunning showroom for Sheila’s designs and a superb café where local produce reigns supreme.
 Their tempting menu caters for a wide range of dietary requirements, served on bespoke crockery and including some by Sheila’s niece, Susan Walls, and on sale in the Gallery along with a range of creative ceramics, weavings and paintings.

-With seasonal soups and tasty beremeal bannocks, a range of light bites, mouth-watering dishes and tempting home bakes there are difficult choices to be made!
-We opted for the Bere Benedict: the local ancient grain baked into a fine bread topped with butcher’s ham, poached egg and a rich hollandaise sauce, and Hasselback Potatoes with local bacon, Orkney cheese and a drizzle of sour cream.
+With seasonal soups and tasty beremeal bannocks, a range of light bites, mouth-watering dishes, pies and tempting home bakes there are difficult choices to be made.
+There’s Bere Benedict: the local ancient grain baked into a fine bread topped with butcher’s ham, poached egg and a rich hollandaise sauce.
+Hasselbacks are another popular specialty here, with local bacon, seasonal themes, Orkney cheese and a drizzle of sour cream.
 The Orkney crab pictured was also irresistible.
-The menu suggestions are absolutely delicious, with a map included to illustrate where on the isles the produce has come from, so if you are visiting Orkney this is a must!
+The menu suggestions are absolutely delicious, with a map included to illustrate where on the isles the produce has come from, so if you are visiting Orkney this café is a must.

 They also stock our book, “Meadows: The Swedish Farmer & The Scottish Cook,” pictured here beside a glorious scarf, coincidentally called Summer Meadow, and one of a range of scarves designed by Sheila, reflecting her heritage.